kinestetika/MetaErg/README.md

                                             anchors).
                         trf                 Call tandem repeats.

---translation_table     Translation table to be used when calling open reading frames with prodigal.
+--translation_table     Translation table(s) to be used when calling open reading frames with
-                        Default: 11.
+                        prodigal.
+Default: 11,25.
+If the mean ORF length is less than 200 amino- acids, metaerg will rerun prodigal with the next translation table in the list.
 --download_database     Use this argument to download and install the prebuilt metaerg database.
                         CAUTION: The metaerg databases are big, requiring approximately 165 Gb of disk space.